Strategic Lead Team

 I enjoy teaching a variety of subjects, but my favourites are maths, science and history.
 I also really enjoy reading, both in school and at home.
 I want my classroom to be a welcoming environment, where children can work collaboratively with one another and respect each other’s ideas and opinions.
 I want to encourage the children in my class to have a go even if they are unsure.
 I believe we can learn from making good mistakes, so long as we are trying!

-In my spare time I enjoy spending time with my family and my Labrador Poppy.
-I also enjoy going for walks, writing and playing board games.
+In my spare time I enjoy spending time with my wife, my son and my Labrador Poppy.
+I also enjoy going for walks, drawing and playing board games.

 Hello, my name is Mr Woodcock.
-I am going to be the Y6 teacher of Galileo class.
-This is my first year at South end and I am looking forward to this new opportunity and some fantastic learning experiences.
-My favourite subjects to teach are Maths and PE, maths has always made sense to me and PE is something I enjoyed as a child and I still love sport just as much as an adult.
+I am going to be the Y5 teacher of Engelbart class.
+My favourite subjects to teach are Maths and PE, maths has always made sense to me and PE is something I enjoyed as a child, and I still love sport just as much as an adult.

 As long as my students are trying their hardest, I am always happy to help.
 It is excellent teaching something and then seeing that lightbulb moment when your students finally get what they need to do and dive straight into their work.
 I really like it when students ask questions, it shows a real desire to learn and take ownership of their learning.
 You can help me help you.

-In my free time I enjoy hiking, early morning motorcycle rides and playing my Xbox one.
-I look forward to meeting all of you at SEJ.
+In my free time I enjoy hiking, early morning motorcycle rides and playing video games.
+I look forward to meeting all the pupils in year 5 this year.

 Mrs Anna Webb- Associate Teacher